 See our Helpful Resources page for important links to help you and your children.

 Contact any of our Members to learn more.

 You are invited to any of our free public informational seminars.
 Talk with a collaboratively-trained divorce attorney, mediator, communication specialist, and/or financial professionals to get your questions about divorce answered.
-Seminars are held the First Thursday of each month at 7 pm at 4845 Pearl East Circle, Suite 101, Boulder, Colorado.
-No rsvp necessary.
+Seminars are held the First Thursday of each month at 7:00 pm at 3775 Iris Avenue, Suite 5, Boulder, Colorado.
+No rsvp necessary. map

 The role of attorneys in collaborative divorce